Q. Analyse the poem The Divine Image by William Blake.

 Return their thankfulness.

 This line suggests that when people are relieved from their distress, they feel and express gratitude towards these virtues.
-Being thankful for our comfort and relief sources is a natural human response.

 This gratitude completes a spiritual cycle: in distress, people turn to these virtues, and upon finding relief, they return thanks.